-The main principal governing the Councils investment criteria is the security of its investments although yield (or return) is also considered.
-Our counterparty list is derived from the minimum credit ratings that are agreed as outlined within this strategy document and approved at Council.
-This list ultimately limits us to use the counterparties for investment that are above the minimum criteria that we set (as detailed in paragraph 4.7).
-Should the criteria be set too low then the Authority would be open to risk.
-If set too high it could make it difficult to place our funds.
-The TMSS sets out the overall policy parameters,, however officers currently tighten the operational criteria further to protect the Authority's funds in the current economic climate.
+The main principal governing the Council's investment criteria is the security of its investments although yield (or return) is also considered.
+Our counterparty list is derived from the minimum credit ratings that are set in conjunction with our Treasury Management Advisors, Capita Asset Services.
+This list ultimately limits us to use the counterparties for investment that are above the minimum criteria that we set.
+Should the criteria be set too low then the Authority would be open to risk; If set too high it could make it difficult to place our funds.
+The TMSS sets out the overall policy parameters, with officers using their judgement within the parameters set as required.